kgorins/origins-plus-plus-wiki/README.md

 * **Small Birb**: Birbs are small, you are a birb so you are small too.
 Since you are abirb you also have natural wings!
 * **Small Appetite**: As a small birb, you don't have to eat as much.
 * **Smaller Body**: Small birb has less hearts.
-* **Tweet**: [Save Toolbar Activator] Birbs love to repeat what other things nearthem say, and now with that ability, they can find where the sound is coming from to know where things are nearby!
+* **Tweet**: [Save Toolbar Activator] Birbs love to repeat what other things near them say, and now with that ability, they can find where the sound is coming from to know where things are nearby!

 ## Blazian
 Impact: ◉◉◉